Parameter Settings

 Warning

-Stored in conf/config.yml.
+The manual CIDRs are stored in conf/config.yml.
 If this locks you out via the IP whitelist, edit the file and restart to recover.

 7 CORS Allow Origins